jerodsanto/dreamy/README.md

     # remove the A record just created
     account.dns_remove(subdomain,"A","123.321.123.321")

+You can interact with your Private Server in many different ways

+    # change a private server setting
+    account.ps_set(ps_name,setting,value)

+    # set the memory size (MB)
+    account.ps_size_set(ps_name,"200")

+    # reboot the server
+    account.ps_reboot!(ps_name)

+Check the base class for all the different API calls.

 More and more functions will be added as time allows.
 If there's something missing that you want in, please:

 fork -> commit -> pull request